The Journey Toward Forgiveness In A Relationship

 The effects of harboring resentment can extend far beyond the relationship itself.
 When we hold onto negative feelings toward our partner, we may also hold onto those feelings in ourselves.
 This behavior can create a barrier between partners and impact our well-being and our satisfaction in the relationship.
 Unresolved resentment can lead to isolation, self-doubt, and mistrust in other relationships.

-Learning to let things in your relationship go
+Learning to let anger and things in your relationship go

 As challenging as it may be, practicing forgiveness tends to be one of the most effective ways to move beyond resentment and rebuild a healthy relationship.
 Forgiveness in a relationship doesn't necessarily mean forgetting or excusing the hurtful actions of our partners.
 Rather, it can be an act of kindness, releasing ourselves from negative emotions and finding a path toward healing.